Berkeley Public Library: Technology

-Tool lending library
+Tool Lending Library

-The Tool Lending Library opened in 1979, and is one of the nation's first such libraries.
+The Tool Lending Library opened in 1979 and is one of the nation's first such libraries.
 It is located at the South Branch.
 To borrow tools, patrons must be over the age of 18 and be residents or property owners of the city of Berkeley.

 Tool Lending Library offerings include basic hand tools, light power tools, and equipment: screwdrivers, various hammers, drills, biscuit jointers, string trimmers ("weed wackers") shovels, ladders, concrete mixers—and free advice.
-Late fees are $1, $5 or $10 per day, depending on the item.
 Lending times are seven days for manual items, and two days for power tools.